andrewj54-cmd/andrewj54-cmd.github.io/_posts/2025-11-03-predicting-customer-loyalty.md

 ![alt text](/img/posts/rf-regression-permutation-importance.png "Random Forest Permutation Importance Plot")

 <br>
-The overall story from both approaches is very similar, in that by far, the most important or impactful input variable is *distance_from_store* which is the same insights we derived when assessing our Linear Regression & Decision Tree models.
+The overall story from both approaches is very similar, in that by far, the most important or impactful input variable is *distance_from_store* which is the same insight we derived when assessing our Linear Regression & Decision Tree models.

 There are slight differences in the order or "importance" for the remaining variables but overall they have provided similar findings.